chanzuckerberg/cryoet-data-portal-backend/README.md

 **Note**: Before you begin to install any Python packages, make sure you have activated your Python virtual environment.

-1. From the root of the repo - create a new virtual env (using [venv](https://docs.python.org/3/library/venv.html) or your preferred virtual env tool) with python 3.12
+1. From the root of the repo - create a new virtual env in Python 3.12 (i.e. using [venv](https://docs.python.org/3/library/venv.html))
 1. Make sure you have docker installed and running on your machine
 1. Install pre-commit: `pre-commit install` or check doc [here](https://pre-commit.com/)
 1. Set up your machine to be able to work with AWS using the instructions [here](https://czi.atlassian.net/wiki/spaces/DC/pages/332892073/Getting+started+with+AWS).
 Please ensure to follow the step 3 `AWS CLI access` instructions all the way to the bottom so that you are also set up for SSH access.